Skip to main content

 Latest developments

-In response to a parliamentary question in November 2023, the Minister of Foreign Affairs of Iceland, Bjarni Benediktsson, said that ‘it is not possible to see how [signing the TPNW] would go together with our commitments in the Atlantic Alliance’.
-But he expressed an openness to discussing the matter further.
-‘I have generally been an advocate of having the conversation rather than ignoring it,’ he said.2
+In response to a parliamentary question in 2023, the then-Minister of Foreign Affairs of Iceland, Bjarni Benediktsson, said that ‘it is not possible to see how [signing the TPNW] would go together with our commitments in the Atlantic Alliance [NATO]’.5

 Recommendations